 Also, working with electronic equipment can have risks as well.
 Faulty electrical equipment can electrocute employees, causing severe problems.

 Employees should be aware of the types of equipment and know the hazards in their workplace.
 This enables them to stay clear of such dangers and unfortunate situations.
 Also, employers should train employees in the proper operation of machinery and equipment.

 Implementing Workplace Safety Programs

 The first step in building a safety program is to get all employees to commit to workplace safety.
 One way to do this is to include workplace safety in the company’s mission statement.
 It should be the duty of every employee to carry out the safety policies.

 Employers should investigate all accidents in the workplace.
 They should encourage employees to follow all safety procedures.

-Moreover, the hazards of not following them should be clearly stated in writing.
+Moreover, employers should clearly state the hazards of not following them in writing.
 This reduces the chances of mistakes.

 Providing Proper Safety Training to Employees

 Training is an important part of every company’s safety program to protect employees from accidents.
 Research shows that new employees have a higher risk of workplace accidents.
 It is the lack of knowledge of workplace hazards and proper work techniques that cause this greater risk.